Stocks fall again on Wall Street as wild swings continue

-NEW YORK (AP) — Stocks are sinking again Wednesday, wiping out half of a huge rally from a day earlier as Wall Street continues to reel on worries about the coronavirus.
+NEW YORK (AP) — Stocks are sinking again Wednesday, wiping out most of a huge rally from a day earlier as Wall Street continues to reel from worries about the coronavirus.

 Another big central bank made an emergency cut to interest rates in hopes of blunting the economic pain caused by COVID-19, which economists call the global economy’s biggest threat.
 But investors are still waiting for details promised by President Donald Trump on potential aid for the economy through tax breaks and other relief.

-Stocks fell from the opening of trading in New York, including a 2.8% drop for the S&P 500.
+Stocks fell from the opening of trading in New York, including a 3.6% fall for the S&P 500, and the Dow Jones Industrial Average suffered yet another 1,000 point drop before recouping some of its losses.
 Perhaps the best gauge of confidence in the economy on Wall Street recently, Treasury yields, also pulled back.
-Asian markets also fell, while European markets were steadier following the rate cut by the Bank of England.

 The speed of the market’s declines and the degree of its swings the last few weeks have been breathtaking.
-It was only three weeks ago that the S&P 500 set a record high, and the Dow Jones Industrial Average has had six days where it swung by 1,000 points since then.
+It was only three weeks ago that the S&P 500 set a record high, and the Dow Jones Industrial Average has had six days where it swung by 1,000 points since then, not including Wednesday.
 It’s done that only three other times in history.

 For most people, the new coronavirus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.